Grocery stores are starting to end hazard pay, but grocery workers are still getting sick

 The renewed call for continued hazard pay comes on the heels of reports that Kroger told some workers they had been “overpaid” too much hazard pay and demanded that those associates return that money.
 Kroger has since retracted that request.
 “We’ve instructed our payroll department to directly inform the small number of associates affected by the recent overpayments of Emergency Leave of Absence pay that we will not seek repayment,” a Kroger spokesperson said in an email to Fast Company.

 Still, union members say that the hazard pay they are receiving—sometimes deemed Hero Pay or Thank You Pay—is not enough, and that they need more actions from their parent companies to keep them safe as they continue to work on the front lines of the COVID-19 pandemic.
-Last week, UFCW sent a letter to multiple grocery CEOs, including Walmart, Costco, Whole Foods and more, stressing the need for hazard pay as the pandemic continues.
+Last week, UFCW sent a letter to multiple grocery CEOs, including Walmart, Costco, Whole Foods, and more, stressing the need for hazard pay as the pandemic continues.

 At the beginning of the pandemic, Kroger announced an “Appreciation Bonus,” which was a one-time payment of $300, and its “Hero Pay” initiative, which offered an additional $2 an hour to workers.
-After news this week that Kroger would phase out that Hero Pay, the company now says it is extending its “Thank You Pay,” first announced May 15, which gives bonuses of $400 for full-time workers and $200 for part time workers.
+After news this week that Kroger would phase out that Hero Pay, the company now says it is extending its “Thank You Pay,” first announced May 15, which gives bonuses of $400 for full-time workers and $200 for part-time workers.

-But is all still temporary: The hourly wage increase will end May 23, and the Thank You Pay will reportedly last until mid-June.
+But it is all still temporary: The hourly wage increase will end May 23, and the Thank You Pay will reportedly last until mid-June.
 Kroger says the extension of the $400 and $200 bonuses will total $130 million, and that the company has spent more than $700 million to reward and safeguard its workers since March.
-Still, some employees have had to buy their own sanitizer to clean their work stations, according to the union.
+Still, some employees have had to buy their own sanitizer to clean their workstations, according to the union.

 UFCW is also calling for security guards inside grocery stores to help enforce mask wearing among customers.
-“We just had an incident where a worker’s arm was broken because they had asked somebody to put a mask on,” says UFCW International President Marc Perrone.
+“We just had an incident where a worker’s arm was broken because they had asked somebody to put a mask on,” says UFCW International president Marc Perrone.

 Holtham says she herself was informing customers they needed to wear a mask while in the store, handing out extra disposable masks that she had, until one incident in which a customer refused.
 Even when she said it’s Kroger policy, he countered that “‘It’s not a law, and I’m not going to wear a mask,'” she says.
 “I said, ‘Come on sir, it’s for my health, not yours, it’s just a mask,’ and he turned and looked at me and said, ‘I don’t give a damn about your health.’
 That really took me back.
 I got to be honest with you, that’s the last day I asked anyone to wear a mask.”